Free shipping to the US on orders over $150

 Add the flour, yeast, sugar, salt, and egg to the machine.
 Then turn on the machine and start kneading.
 Add the milk in a slow and steady steam.
 Knead until the dough becomes stretchy.

-4) Primary Fermentation of the Bread Dough
+4) Resting the Dough

 After the primary fermentation, dust your index finger with flour and place it in the center of the dough.
-(See picture 1)

 If the imprint from your finger doesn’t bounce back, the dough is ready.
 Punch the dough to release the gas.
-(See picture 2).

 Remove the dough from the bowl and dust a clean work surface with bread flour.
 Put the dough onto the work surface.
-(See picture 3).

 Measure the weight of the dough and cut it into 9 equal pieces with a dough scraper.
 (They should be 40-45g each).
 Knead each piece nicely and shape it into a round shape until the surface becomes smooth.

 While the dough is resting, work on preparing the filling.
-Take 9 portions of Azuki Paste, 30g each, and form them into rounds. (see picture 1).
+Take 9 portions of Azuki Paste, 30g each, and form them into rounds.

 Once the dough has finished resting, flatten each portion using a rolling pin.
 Make sure each piece is thick in the middle and thinner around the edge.
 They should also be about 12 cm round.
 Dust bread flour on the work surface if the dough is too sticky.
-(See picture 2).

 Press gently from the top of the dough and flatten the surface.
-(See picture 5).

-Tip: It is important to close the bottom tightly, otherwise the filling will pop out during baking.
+Tip: It is important to close the bottom tightly; otherwise, the filling will pop out during baking.

-Preheat the oven to 220°C(428°F) while the anpan are resting.
+Preheat the oven to 220°C (428°F) while the anpan are resting.

 7) Decorating the Anpan

 Mix egg, water or milk, salt, and sugar together to make an egg wash to give the anpan a golden-brown color.
 For a nice and even egg wash, brush over a thin layer, then add a second thin layer when the first layer has slightly dried.
-(See picture 1).

 Decorate the anpan with some black sesame seeds.
 It is easy to use a rolling pin by wetting the end of it with water and then dipping it into a bowl of black sesame seeds and stamping them onto the bun.
-(See pictures 2 and 3).

 8) Baking the Anpan

-Bake the anpan at 220°C(428°F) for 10 minutes.
+Bake the anpan at 220°C (425°F) for 10 minutes.

 Tip: The color of the anpan bottom should be light brown.
 If the bread bottom is still white, bake them for another 1-2 minutes.